 8. Upgraded Adaptability

-Nothing has been more critical to business success over the past 2 years than the ability to react to change.
-Small and large firms both suffered tremendously during covid-19 whilst mired in slow moving operating systems.
+Nothing has been more critical to business success over the past few years than the ability to react to change.
+Small and large firms both suffered tremendously during Covid-19 whilst mired in slow-moving operating systems.
 The few that thrived are simply much further ahead in the digital transformation curve.

 Sellers like Lululemon, Amazon, and Dick’s were able to pivot quickly because they had an advanced digital infrastructure already in place.
 Embracing the digital transition means you are agile and able to react to dynamic changes in the market.
 Few areas of retail are stable right now so the ability to react quickly will remain incredibly important.